 An oncology dietitian is especially valuable if you need support with things like:

-significant unintentional weight loss (especially in a short period of time), malnutrition risk or frailty
+significant unintentional weight loss (especially in a short period of time), and malnutrition risk.

-struggling with any food intake because of severe nausea, vomiting, pain, mucositis or swallowing issues
+struggling with food intake because of severe nausea, vomiting, pain, Mucositis or swallowing issues

 requiring tube feeding or specialised oral nutrition support